njazz/ceammc-pdobject-class-wrapper/README.md

 - Other issues:
   * static/plain function object that accepts pointer as argument crashes when it receives message
   * docs for classes in namespaces are generated with wrong names
+  * some types don't register as correct and output NULL DataAtom

 ---